Seattle Knob and Tube Rewiring Service

 Seattle Electrical Permits and Inspections

-Major knob-and-tube replacement and rewiring work in Seattle typically requires an electrical permit through the Seattle Department of Construction & Inspections.
+Seattle typically requires an electrical permit through the Seattle Department of Construction & Inspections for major knob-and-tube replacement and rewiring work.
 Many electrical permits can be issued online, while projects requiring plan review may take longer.

-Required inspections depend on the scope of work and can include cover inspection before wiring is concealed, service or feeder inspection when panel or service work is involved, and final inspection after the work is complete.
+The scope of work determines the required inspections, which can include cover inspection before wiring gets concealed, service or feeder inspection when panel or service work is involved, and final inspection after completion.

 Benchmark Home Services handles required electrical permitting when permits are needed and plans the work so the replacement wiring is installed safely, cleanly, and with inspection requirements in mind.